mshiltonj/ZombieSimulator/README.markdown

 Zombie Simulation
 =================

-This is a small flixel project to a Zombie Infestation Simulation.
+This is a small flixel project of a Zombie Infestation Simulation.
 There are a number of these out there.
 I just wanted to experiment with the flixel engine.

 See Also